maithithuyhau/maithithuyhau/README.md

 I am a self-studying Data Analyst.
 My short-term objective is to become a data analyst, and my long-term goal is to become a data scientist.

-I've discovered that I am a passionate learner seeking to become an expert in data analysis.
-I'm naturally curious about data and enjoy the process of analyzing it.

-Since the beginning of my adventure, I have gone a long way.
-I've finished a few projects in this period, which has made me feel optimistic about my future in the data science industry.

-Please click the links I've attached if you're interested.
-Right now, I'm seeking collaborators and learners for my open-source projects.
-Please get in touch with me 📧 haumai2282000@gmail.com

 - 🔭 I’m currently working as IT System Administrator
 - ⚡ I love math, programming, data science, and books
 - 🌱 I’m addicted to learning and growing every day